 Nike workout shoes come in a broad array of full and half-sizes to suit individual length measurements of each athlete.
 Widthwise, all Nike workout shoes are available in a standard D - Medium profile for men and in a B - Medium width for women.
 However, some of the models also cater to people with wider foot dimensions.
 Here are a few tips you should consider when looking for the right fit and sizing:

 - workout shoes from Nike do not require a break-in period and should feel right the momemt you try them on; they should provide the right level of support in each section of the foot without restricting your natural movement;

 - there should be about a thumbnail’s space between the tip of your longest toe and the edge of the shoe; based on this criterion you will indicate the right size (length) for you;

 - the fit of a workout shoe is defined by how well it accommodates your foot shape; depending on the last it was built on, the stretchability of their upper material, and the lacing system, trainers may feel snugger or looser on certain foot shapes; people with broader foot dimensions may need to opt for Wide and Extra Wide width options of Nike workout shoes.

 The majority of Nike workout shoes are offered within the range of $80 to $120 per pair.
 These trainers feature the brand’s acclaimed technologies and generally prove themselves to be well-crafted, comfortable, supportive, and long-lasting.

 But keep in mind, that a few months after their release, Nike workout shoes can be found at a discounted price in many online retail shops.
 Here at RunRepeat we keep an eye on the sales from more than 200 retailers to help you find the best shoe at the best price.
-Just click on the model that interests you and check out the list of discounted prices on the right.
+Just click on the model that interests you and check out the list of discounted prices.